 Rain or shine you can pick up that piece of Aboriginal art you’ve always dreamed of at Outstation Gallery.
 Be sure to stop in at Starwin Shopfront and Aboriginal Bush Traders on the Esplanade to browse their fab collection of clothes, home wares, jewellery and more.
 They’re all open for majority of the year.

-9. Cuddle, feed and swim with a croc!
+9. Cuddle, feed & swim with a croc

 What’s a trip to the Top End without seeing a croc?
 Opportunities abound for safe croc experiences all year round.
 Located on Mitchell Street in the heart of Darwin, Crocosaurus Cove is famous for its “Cage of Death” swimming experience.
 You can also get your photo taken with Fluffy the baby croc, feed the juvenile crocs, and see some hands-on reptile talks.

-Needing to cool down?
-There’s plenty of options -- head to the Wave Lagoon or for some water slide action try Leanyer Waterpark.
+Need to cool down?
+There’s plenty of options – head to the Wave Lagoon or for some water slide action try Leanyer Waterpark.
 For something local, try Nightcliff Pool which has that old Darwin charm and sublime sea vistas and visit the Foreshore Café right next door.

 And that’s just for starters.
 No doubt about it, November to April is a great time to be in Darwin, enjoying the tropical summer and all that’s on offer.